Multi-Differential Cross Section Measurements of Muon-Neutrino-Argon Quasielastic-like Reactions with the MicroBooNE Detector: Results

 The aforementioned results in kinematic imbalance variables illustrate significant differences across the event generators and configurations used for comparison, especially in the case of the double-differential studies.
 Yet, the quantity that enters the oscillation probability is the true neutrino energy.
 Neutrino energy estimators, such as the calorimetric energy $E^{Cal}$ defined in Eq.~\ref{ecaleq}, are used as a proxy for the true quantity.
 The studies reported next present the results as a function of $E^{Cal}$ in bins of the kinematic imbalance variables.

 Figures~\ref{ECalInDeltaPTGen} and~\ref{ECalInDeltaPTGenie} show the single-differential cross sections as a function of $E^{Cal}$ using all the events (panel a), as well as the double-differential results in the same kinematic variable in $\delta p_{T}$ bins (panels b-d).
 Figure~\ref{ECalInDeltaPTGen} shows the comparisons to a number of available neutrino event generators, where the $E^{Cal}$ distribution covers the same energy spectrum across all bins.
 All the event generators illustrate an equally good performance in the lowest $\delta p_{T}$ bin. $\texttt{NEUT}$ and $\texttt{NuWro}$ show a deficit relative to the data in the highest $\delta p_{T}$ bins.
 Figure~\ref{ECalInDeltaPTGenie} shows the same results compared to a number of $\texttt{GENIE}$ configurations, where $\texttt{G18}$ illustrates the best performance.
-Interestingly, all the alternative $\texttt{GENIE}$ configurations illustrate a plateau in the highest $\delta p_{T}$ bin.
+In the lowest $\delta p_{T}$ bin, the different configurations illustrate a shift to the left compared to the data, unlike \texttt{G18}, which drives the significantly higher $\chi^{2}$ values.
+Interestingly, all the alternative $\texttt{GENIE}$ configurations illustrate a plateau in the highest $\delta p_{T}$ bin that also yields high $\chi^{2}$/bins ratios.

 Figures~\ref{ECalInDeltaAlphaTGen} and~\ref{ECalInDeltaAlphaTGenie} show the double-differential results as a function of $E^{Cal}$ in $\delta\alpha_{T}$ bins.
 Figure~\ref{ECalInDeltaAlphaTGen} shows the comparisons to a number of available neutrino event generators.
-Once again, the $E^{Cal}$ distribution covers the same energy spectrum across all of our results and all the event generators show fairly good behavior.
+Once again, the $E^{Cal}$ distribution covers the same energy spectrum across all of our results and all the event generators show fairly good behavior. \texttt{NuWro} illustrates a mild deficit in the 135$^{\circ}$ $< \delta\alpha_{T} <$ 180$^{\circ}$ bin, which is also reflected in the $\chi^{2}$/bins ratio.
 Figure~\ref{ECalInDeltaAlphaTGenie} shows the same results compared to a number of $\texttt{GENIE}$ configurations, where all the $\texttt{GENIE}$ configurations except for $\texttt{G18}$ illustrate shape and strength differences.

 Figures~\ref{ECalInDeltaPtyGen} and~\ref{ECalInDeltaPtyGenie} show the double-differential results as a function of $E^{Cal}$ in $\delta p_{T,y}$ bins.
 Figure~\ref{ECalInDeltaPtyGen} shows the comparisons to a number of available neutrino event generators.
 All event generators predict very similar cross sections for -0.15 $<$ $\delta p_{T,y}$ $<$ 0.15\,GeV/$c$ (panel a).
 Unlike this central region, the $|\delta p_{T,y}|$ $>$ 0.15\,GeV/$c$ results yield a wide spread across the generator predictions (panels b-c).
 Furthermore, apart from $\texttt{GiBUU}$, all the predictions lack strength in the $\delta p_{T,y}$ $<$ -0.15\,GeV/$c$ bin (panel b).
 Additionally, $\texttt{NEUT}$ illustrates the same deficit in the $\delta p_{T,y}$ $>$ 0.15\,GeV/$c$ bin (panel c).
 Figure~\ref{ECalInDeltaPtyGenie} shows the same results compared to a number of $\texttt{GENIE}$ configurations, where all the $\texttt{GENIE}$ configurations but $\texttt{G18}$ illustrate a poor performance due to shape and strength issues.